 These were all home grown applications.
 SAP customers invested enormously in these applications, and what was the payoff?
 Each of the applications above either does not work or is limping along in companies.
 Each of the applications has declined in prominence since released.
 Imagine how many resources were wasted in buying, implemented and maintaining these applications?

 One of the more successful product suites was APO (my area of expertise, and a suite of applications for which I have authored five books).
-While consulting in them has paid the bills, I can’t say that companies see much business value from APO.
-The maintenance overhead on APO is quite large and customers tend to not like using the APO modules.
+While consulting with them has paid the bills, I can’t say that companies see much business value from APO.
+The maintenance overhead on APO is quite large, and customers tend not to like using the APO modules.
 So again, the waste involved with here is overwhelming when we consider all implementations of these products globally.
 Now Deloitte or Accenture see this list, and a big smile comes over their faces, but it is hard to look at this list as an implementing company and have many good feelings.
 Mostly these applications are just a bunch of bad memories for those that bought them.

 I should also bring up; I am one of the only SAP consultants who will write this.
 It is the case that SAP consultants will come up with any excuse they can to support the reasonableness of using the list of products listed above.
-It is accepted that as a SAP consultant you both only say and write positive things about SAP, and most SAP consultants I have met have no knowledge of applications outside of SAP.
+It is accepted that as an SAP consultant you both only say and write positive things about SAP, and most SAP consultants I have met have no knowledge of applications outside of SAP.

 I chalk this up to financial bias, it is impossible for me to believe that the inherent limitations of the list above are not self-evident to many SAP consultants.
 However, it should be remembered that most SAP consultants work for a SAP consulting company, and writing what I have written, or any real criticism would be an excellent way to get fired from a consulting company.
-SAP consultancies are about profit maximization, not truth telling or following an evidence-based approach to coming to conclusions.
+SAP consultancies are about profit maximization, not truth-telling or following an evidence-based approach to coming to conclusions.

-And of course there were more applications, but none of them stand out much differently that what I listed above.
+And of course there were more applications, but none of them stand out much differently than what I listed above.
 SAP also has acquired some applications, from Business Objects to SuccessFactors to many others.